Origin of the pseudogap and its influence on superconducting state: 4. Results in the Superconducting State

-Now we discuss the existence and influence of pseudogap in the SC state.
-Based on experimental observations\cite{WSLee,TKondo,KTerashima} and above analysis, we start with the assumption that the total gap of the quasiparticle dispersion contains two components: the pseudogap, and the SC gap of the standard d-wave BCS form $\Delta_{k}=\Delta_{SC}(cosk_{x}-cosk_{y})$.
-After some manipulations, the corresponding Green's function is $\hat G_{SC}(k,i\omega)=[\hat G_{PG}(k,i\omega)^{-1}+\Delta_{k}^{2}\hat G_{PG}(k,-i\omega)]^{-1}$, where $G_{PG}(k,i\omega)$ contains pseudogap $\Delta_{PG}(0)$, is the diagonal Green's function in the pseudogap state under RPA treatment.
-We then compare our results with the experiments to see if $\Delta_{PG}(0)/\Delta_{SC} << 1$ (one-gap scenario) or it is substantial (two-gap scenario).
-We take the $x=0.15$ case, which is near the optimal doping, as an example.
-In the nodal region, the gap increases almost linearly with decreasing angle $\theta$ as shown in Fig.~\ref{f.4}.
-This is the typical d-wave behavior, showing that d-wave SC pairing dominates this region.
-In fact, the gap comes from the SC condensation entirely because the pseudogap vanishes along the arc.
-In the antinodal region, large deviation from the standard d-wave is rather obvious.
-The shape and the value of the gap in the SC state with small value of $\Delta_{SC}$ are quite similar to that of the pseudogap state.
-Even one increases $\Delta_{SC}$ up to $0.06$ such that $2\Delta_{SC}>\Delta_{PG}(0)$, the shape keeps unchanged and the value of the gap enhances little.
+Now, we turn to discuss the momentum distribution of the gap.
+In the nodal region, $\Delta ^{T}(\theta )$ increases almost linearly with decreasing angle $\theta $ as shown in Fig.~\ref{f.4}(a).
+This is the typical d-wave behavior, showing that the d-wave SC pairing dominates this region.
+In fact, the gap comes from the SC condensation entirely because of the vanished pseudogap along the arc.
+In the antinodal region, the deviation from the standard d-wave can be found, which weakens upon doping.
+The shape and value of $\Delta ^{T}(\theta =0)$ with small value of $\Delta ^{SC}$ are quite similar to that of the pseudogap state, consisting with the so-called 'soft gap' nature of pseudogap\cite{Ma}.
 Therefore, the pseudogap dominates the antinodal region.
 Between the two regions, the pseudogap and the SC gap coexist and compete with each other, so the deviation from the simple d-wave enhances gradually when approaching to the antinodal region.
-These features consist well with recent experiments on the optimal doped Bi2212\cite{WSLee}, Bi2201\cite{TKondo}, and LSCO\cite{KTerashima}, as shown in the inset of Fig.~\ref{f.4}.
+The degree of the deviation depends on the ratio of $ \Delta ^{SC}\left( \theta =0\right) /\Delta ^{PG}(\theta =0)$.
+Consequently, the deviation weakens upon doping.
+Such effect can also explain the different deviation in optimal doped $Bi2201$\cite{TKondo} and $Bi2212$\cite {JMesot}.
+These features consist with recent experiments\cite {WSLee,KTerashima}.
+The deviation had also been obtained in the previous one-gap scenario by applying the spin fluctuation theory\cite{LJX}.
+However, the correction is too small to account for the large deviation in underdoped cuprates.
+We further compare the experimental data with our theoretical results in Fig.~\ref{f.4} (b).
+For $Bi2201$ \cite{TKondo,Ma} and $LSCO$\cite{KTerashima} materials, a reduced pairing potential $V=0.18$ is adopted.
+The pseudogap in the two cuprates is almost same as $Bi2212$\cite{WSLee} at optimal doping, but the SC critical temperature in the former is much weakened than that in the latter.
+The comparison shows qualitative agreement.